Agri-Hub/Space2Ground/README.md

 ## Space2Ground Usage examples and Dataset Generation

 ### Usage example
-A jupyter notebook with the implementation using Space2Ground dataset desciribed in our [publication](#space2ground_paper) will be uploaded shortly.
+A jupyter notebook with the implementation using Space2Ground dataset described in our [publication](#space2ground_paper) will be uploaded shortly.

 ### Image patches from raw Mapillary images example
 The process we followed to extract the vegetation patches from the "raw" Mapillary dataset can be found in [this jupyter notebook](streetLevel_patches.ipynb).
 A new, detailed version with further instructions and comment will be uploaded shortly.